I picked out a few of the responses which were suitable for mixed company and wanted to share.

 The past couple of weeks have been pretty rough around Naruna.
 The Lovely Bride has been trying to prepare for the end of the school year, while training her new puppy and her old husband.
 The OR has been busy, especially with orthopedics, and late nights have become the norm, as we try to fix or replace broken/worn out hips and knees.
 Of course, not getting home until 8:00 or 9:00 several nights each week has taken its toll on my old body and the LB's nerves.
 At any rate, I didn't realize how long it had been since I last posted anything until an email arrived from cousin Vicki, wondering what had happened to me.
 This will be my feeble and belated attempt to make up for my absence of the past weeks.

-We have had a major influx of critters here in Naruna, with a new puppy and a litter of kittens all showing up at about the same time.
 The puppy is a scruffy little dog, reported to be some sort of chihuahua, and is named Ruby Jean.
 She arrived with floppy ears and longish hair, and really didn't look like any chihuahua I had ever seen.
 She is one of those animals you want to pick up as soon as you see it, cuddle it and carry it around everywhere.
 The LB keeps reminding me it is a dog, and even though it is small, it needs to learn to act like one instead of a toy.
 Susan keeps trying to establish herself as the Alpha of our pack, so she can maintain some discipline as she attempts to train the little bugger.
 I see my role as being the one who is responsible for spoiling her rotten.
 As she has grown(almost 4 pounds now) her ears have straightened up, and are completely upright.
 Still doesn't look much like a chihuahua to me.